-TABLE 3 R204 Principles and the possibilities for a just transition of the IWRS.
+171522 6 172041 Intelliging and the pool N2041 morphies and the possibilities for a just transition of the mino.
 R204 Principles Possibilities for a just transition Promotion and protection of human rights of all operating in the informal economy Dignified livelihoods and working conditions, including access to decent housing, clean water, healthy food, free medical care, free education, secure and stable work, and free time 83 .
 Promotion of gender equality, non- discrimination, and special attention to those who are especially vulnerable to the most serious work deficits in the informal economy Gender-responsive, age- and disability inclusive policies, and participation in relevant decision-making processes may promote fairer pay and eliminate broader issues of discrimination, violence and sexual harassment.
 Existing toolkits developed by WIEGO could be used as a starting point for this process 84 .
-Need to preserve and expand on entrepreneurial potential, creativity, dynamisms, skills and innovative capacities of workers and economic units in the informal economy Recognising these enterprises as valuable actors in the plastic recycling value chain calls for financial support and capacity building measures to allow stakeholders in th IWRS to expand their capacities and invest in more efficient, environmentally sound and safe waste management and recycling infrastructure.
+Need to preserve and expand on entrepreneurial potential, creativity, dynamisms, skills and innovative capacities of workers and economic units in the informal economy Recognising these enterprises as valuable actors in the plastic recycling value chain calls for financial support and capacity building measures to allow stakeholders in the IWRS to expand their capacities and invest in more efficient, environmentally sound and safe waste management and recycling infrastructure.